Prepositions of Place for intermediate learners

 Warning!

-Please note that 'beside' and 'next to' emphasize the closeness of someone or something more than 'by'.
+Keep in mind that 'beside' and 'next to' both emphasize the closeness of something or someone more strongly than 'by'.

 Beyond

-Beyond is used to show something or someone that is far off.
+Beyond is used to refer to something or someone that is far off.
 Study the following examples:

 We drove a bit beyond the station to see the beach.